 Halloween is creeping up on us like a thief in the night and you know what that means: things are about to get even weirder here in Austin!
 In a city where bats soar in hoards by night, October is a fitting time of year to explore the spooky side of Austin.
 If you’re feeling brave, some of the best haunted houses in Austin are starting to open their doors.
 Enter if you dare.

+After 20 years of scaring Austinites, House of Torment is back again with a fear factor like none other.
 House of Torment is a frightening, adult-friendly time that also features tamer attractions like axe throwing, mini escape games, and even has a tavern on site.
-General admission is $19.99, but you can add on a Fast Pass to cut your wait time to 30 minutes for an extra $10, or skip the line altogether for an extra $20.
-House of Torment is open now on the weekends, but you can go almost every day in October.
+General admission is around $24 depending on the day.
+House of Torment is open almost every day in October through early November.

 One of the best haunted houses in Texas is based near Austin.
 While Scream Hollow is technically in Smithville, TX, it’s only a 45-minute drive outside of Austin, and takes you through a terrifying blend of attractions, including the only haunted hayride in Texas.
 Hell on Wheels is new this year; a frightening ride through the forest on a rickety hayride is bound to make you scream with terror.